NST-Standard/NST-Standard/contracts/README.md

 ## Tests

-Tests are writen using [Foundry](https://book.getfoundry.sh/getting-started/installation), here the list of tests:
+Tests are writen using [Foundry](https://book.getfoundry.sh/getting-started/installation), here is the list of tests:

 - Barter on same contract
 - Cannot use an expired signature